drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 playtime be damned!

 I think in the short term, this is the series I'll make the most progress on, even though it is undoubtedly the longest.
-Regretably, my wrist isn't in shape to play a button mashing game like Yakuza, or a shooter like Mass Effect.
+Regrettably, my wrist isn't in shape to play a button mashing game like Yakuza, or a shooter like Mass Effect.
 On the other hand, the Final Fantasy series make for great Steam Deck games, and are much easier on my wrist.
 Plus, they're (mostly) comfy fantasy games, which I'm